j0narch3r/project-log/README.md

 ### Pay It Forward

 A Ponzi Scheme for Social Good.
-Product design, under development by the community at [Assembly](http://assembly.com/pay-it-forward).
+Design Lead, Product design.
+Under development by the community at [Assembly](http://assembly.com/pay-it-forward).

 ### Gig Radio

 An app to let you discover music by listening to bands playing near you tonight.
-Web design, under development by the community at [Assembly](http://assembly.com/gig-radio).
+Web design, visual identity.
+Under development by the community at [Assembly](http://assembly.com/gig-radio).

 ### Genius